adamsilver/fdpb/registration.md

 Every time we ask the user for another piece of information, we're asking them for another piece of their time.
 Time is the most precious resource on earth.
 We can't get it back and so we need to value user's time like we would value our own.

-In the registration form do we really need to ask for their first or last name?
+Do we really need to ask for their first and last name?
 If we don't need the information, or we don't need that information at this point in time then we probably shouldn't be asking for it, right *now*.
 As with most things in life, it *depends*.

 Let's assume we can remove the first and last name fields, this is a significant improvement as it reduces the size of the form by half.
-But we may be able to do better.
+But can we do better.

 ## No password registration

-Medium.com have implemented a no password sign in.
+Medium.com have implemented a no password sign in[^].
 They leverage the security of email accounts by sending the user a special login link.
-So technically speaking our registration form may only need an email field.
+This would result in our registration form slimming down to an email field.

-However, we may be over-simplifying.
+However, we may be over-simplifying our registration form.
 For one, people are familiar with an email address and password (although that is not a reason in itself to avoid improving the experience of course).
-For two, if the user has to sign in via their email account this experience is clunky.

-We may have improved the registation process, but for people who know their password, or use a password manager, flipping flopping between the site and email account is an unnecessary source of friction.
+For two, people who know their password, or use a password manager, have to flip-flop between the site and their email account, which becomes an unnecessary source of friction.

 This goes to show that designing a form in isolation is not a sensible way to go.
-Which is why following GDS's question protocol is always a very good place to start.
+Which is why following GDS's question protocol is a good place to start.
+And designing journeys (as opposed to screens) is just as important.

 The point of this discussion is not to provide a definitive answer as to how many fields a registration form should have.
-But more importantly, that we need to rigorously ask ourselves why we are asking users in the first place.
+What's most important is that we need to rigorously ask ourselves why we are asking users for information in the first place and how we may be able to improve an experience by simply not asking in the first place.

-Most sites require a password for sign up and so we'll assume this stance going forward.
+We'll keep the password field in our registration form which will help to keep the experience familiar and straightforward for most users.
+Moving away from convention is something we should do through testing.
+Otherwise we may end up exchanging one set of problems for another.

 ## An email field

-Like most sites, our registration requests an email address.
-HTML5 gave us a dedicated input type that improves the experience for users that use HTML5 conforming browsers.
+Like most sites, our registration form asks users to enter an email address.
+HTML5 gave us a dedicated input type that improves the experience for people using browsers that support it.
 Nowadays that's most browsers.

 On many touch screen devices, when the user focuses on the email address field, a keyboard will popup.
-And when we use [type=email] it contains readily accessible @ and . characters which are expected in an email address.
+When we use `[type=email]` it contains readily accessible *@* and *.* characters which users need to type in an email address.
 Here's a screenshot:

 ![Put image here of email keyboard]()

 ## A password field

-A password input will show little circles for each character the user types.
-This is a security measure so that if someone is near you they can't see what you're password is.
+A password input will show circles for each character typed.
+This is a security measure so that if someone is looking over your should they can't see your password.
+However, this doesn't happen very often.

-The thing is, in reality this doesn't happen very often.
-And another problem is that when they make a mistake, it's often easier to delete the whole thing and start again, than it is to count the dots of characters you know you typed correctly.
+With this being the case, fixing typos when the value is obscured, makes usability decline.
+It's often easier to delete the whole entry and start again, than it is to count the circles you know you typed correctly.

-And so for this reason we should at least enhance the field with a [password reveal](https://medium.com/ux-ui-ia-case-studies/masked-passwords-security-questions-captcha-and-other-unusable-security-1f018ad01378#.w8ws8yo23).
-It's no less secure and it's significantly easier to use because the user can check their entries.
+For this reason we should at least enhance the field with a password reveal[^3].
+It's no less secure and it's significantly easier to use because the user can check what they typed.

 Some browsers provide this functionality out of the box and as Heydon says: